ninjaraven/tinke-ultimate/README.md

 <a href="http://www.gnu.org/copyleft/gpl.html"><img alt="license" src="https://img.shields.io/badge/license-GPL%20V3-blue.svg?style=flat" /></a>
 </p>

 > Tinke is a program to see, convert, and edit the **files of NDS games**.
-You can see a lot of format files like images, text, sounds, fonts and textures.
+You can edit a lot of file formats, like images, text, sounds, fonts and textures.
 Furthermore it works with **plugins** made in NET Framework languages (C# and VB.NET) so it's so easy to support new formats.

 To run the program you must have installed **[.NET Framework 4.5](https://www.microsoft.com/es-es/download/details.aspx?id=30653)** or **[mono](http://www.mono-project.com/download)**.
 In the case of *mono* on *Linux*, make sure you have installed the package **mono-locale-extras** too.
 For Mac, you need *mono* and *pkg-config* installed and configured, you'll use *mono32* to exec Tinke.

 Thread at GBAtemp.net: http://gbatemp.net/topic/303529-tinke-072/

-**Tinke is discontinued and not longer supported.
-Will provide a new solution in the long term.**
+**Tinke is now continued by TBNSMB and a few others collaborating to provide an updated version of tinke, which was discontinued by the original author, pleonex.**

 # Features